jasenj1/jasenj1.github.io/taxii2/groups.md

 				/channel1
 				/channel2

 	/group(s)
 		[/group(s)]
 			[/{group-id}] ...
 		[/channel(s)]
 			[/{channel-id}] ...

-In this case, the item type, group or channel, is explicit in the path.
+In this case, the item type, 'group' or 'channel', is explicit in the path.

 vs